idris-y/transform-tools-docs/docs/core/index.md

 **How to Access:**
 *   Press `F9` immediately after an operation.
 *   Or, click on the operator panel that appears in the bottom-left corner of the 3D Viewport.

-This menu contains all the standard options from the main panel, plus several **exclusive settings** that offer even greater control.

-### Exclusive Redo Last Settings

-These advanced options are **only available in the Redo Last menu**:

-*   <span id="redo-scale-axes">**`Individual Scale Axes (X, Y, Z)`**</span>:
-    *   **Function:** These checkboxes allow you to enable or disable scaling on individual axes *after* the operation has been performed, providing precise non-uniform scaling control.
-    *   **Availability:** These options become available when the `Scale` checkbox is active in the Redo Last menu.
-They are **enabled by default** when using the dedicated `Scale` or `Scale to` operators.
-    *   **Critical Behavior Difference:** The axes they affect depend on the current mode:
-        *   **In Object Mode:** Scaling is applied along the **object's own local X, Y, and Z axes**.
-This is standard non-uniform scaling, as an object's transform cannot be sheared directly.
-        *   **In Edit Mode:** Scaling is applied along the **gizmo's custom axes**.
-This allows you to directly stretch and squash the selected geometry along any arbitrary orientation.
-Because this manipulates vertices directly, it can produce complex deformations and targeted shape changes that are impossible to achieve in Object Mode, which would require a combination of scaling and shearing.

-*   <span id="opt-longest-arc">**<code>Longest Arc Path</code>**</span>: When checked, forces the underlying spiral path calculation (used for [`Interpolation`](#opt-interpolation-value) and repeated [`Count`](#opt-count) operations) to use the longer arc (>180 degrees) instead of the default shortest arc between the gizmo orientations.
-    *   **Availability:** This setting only affects operations that include a rotational component (e.g., `Transform`, `Rotate`, `Align`, `Rotate to`).
-It has no effect and will be disabled for pure translation or scaling operations like `Move` or `Scale`.

-*   <span id="redo-skip-last">**`Skip Last`**</span>:
-    *   **Function:** Prevents the final iteration of a repeated (`Count` > 1) duplicate or extrusion from being created.
-    *   **Use Case:** This is ideal for creating arrays or series of objects *between* a start and end point.
-For example, to place 5 fence posts between two main pillars, you would set the transformation `Count` to 6 (to define the 6 steps/gaps) and enable `Skip Last`.
-This creates the 5 intermediate posts without an unnecessary sixth one at the final destination.
-    *   **Availability:** This checkbox is only active when either `Duplicate` or `Extrude` is enabled and the `Count` is set to a value greater than 1.

-*   <span id="redo-scale-multiplier">**`Scale Multiplier`**</span>:
-    *   **Function:** A slider that uniformly multiplies the final calculated scale of the entire transformation.
-    *   **Details:** This acts as a global, final adjustment.
-It applies on top of any scale derived from the `Scale` checkbox, the `Scale`/`Scale to` operators, or even non-uniform scaling via the individual axis checkboxes.
-    *   **Example:** If your operation results in a non-uniform scale of (2.0, 1.0, 1.0), setting the `Scale Multiplier` to 0.5 will result in a final scale of (1.0, 0.5, 0.5).

-*   <span id="redo-complex-dup">**`Complex Dup`**</span>:
-    *   **Function:** A more compatible, but slower, method for handling duplication.
-    *   **When to Use:** The addon's default duplication is highly optimized for speed.
-However, for certain advanced scenarios, it may not correctly update relationships between the newly created objects.
-Enable `Complex Dup` if you encounter issues such as:
-        *   Boolean modifiers on one duplicated object that need to target *another* object also being created in the same operation.
-        *   Other complex modifier stacks that rely on inter-object relationships that fail to update correctly.
-    *   **Performance Impact:** This mode uses Blender's standard operators to ensure maximum compatibility.
-This is significantly slower than the addon's default method, and the slowdown will be very noticeable when using a high `Count` or duplicating many elements at once.
-Use it only when necessary.

-### Standard Options
-The Redo Last menu also includes familiar settings (`Scsle`, `Duplicate`, `Instance`/`Extrude`, `Flip`).
-Changing these values will instantly update the result of your last transformation in the viewport, allowing for quick and iterative adjustments.

 ---

 **Session Persistence:** All settings on the main panel, including those persistently set via the Redo menu, will reset to their defaults when you restart Blender.